 - Gum recession

-Please contact our dental office if you notice changes in your gum health.
+Please contact Dr. Bellisario if you notice changes in your gum health.
 Our dentists will find the right solution to stop your symptoms.
-It is very important to seek treatment as soon as possible to prevent gum disease from progressing and causing irreversible damage.
+You need to seek treatment as soon as possible to prevent gum disease from progressing and causing irreversible damage.

 How to Prevent and Treat Gum Disease

-There are several ways patients can stop the development of gum disease.
+You can stop the development of gum disease in several ways.
 Continue reading to learn more about treatment options that can prevent gum disease at home and in our office.

 - At-Home Dental Care: Brushing and flossing twice daily helps minimize bacteria buildup on the teeth and gums.
 Flossing before brushing helps remove food debris between teeth for a better clean.
 A consistent oral hygiene routine is often the best defense against gum disease.